Your child’s education – who gets to decide? Some tips for separated parents

 Always remember it is not the school’s responsibility to try be a facilitator in a dispute, interpret or decipher Family Court orders, or to act as a policeman and judge when parents disagree about matters pertaining to their child’s education.

 Family Law matters can be quite sensitive, especially when children are involved.
 To be clear about your options and achieve the best outcome possible, please seek independent legal advice.
-We offer a fixed-fee initial consultation.
+We offer a fixed-fee initial consultation, click here to book.
 Please phone Michael Lynch Family Lawyers today on (07) 3221 4300 to arrange.